Helping people to find their voice

 Vox came about as a response to the encounters I've had with clients that just struggle to see how radically awesome they are.
-Too many vibrant, fierce, intelligent, strong people discount themselves, degrade themselves, and allow negative influences to control their lives.
+Too many vibrant, fierce, intelligent, strong people discount themselves, degrade themselves, and neglect themselves.

 After sitting with a client for what felt like the millionth time, hearing them unknowingly repeat back the abuse they'd heard from other people, I knew where life was calling me.

-If you have ever distrusted your own judgement, when you know deep down, "I am better than this," if you find yourself dating the same abusive clown over and over, if you have ever caught yourself feeling good about yourself and promptly beat yourself down, I want to talk to you.
+If you have ever distrusted your own judgement, when you know deep down, "I am better than this," if you find yourself dating the same abusive person over and over, if you have ever caught yourself feeling good about yourself and promptly beat yourself down, I want to talk to you.

-It's possible to see yourself for the BAMF that you are.
+It's possible to see yourself for the utter rockstar that you are.

 We'll do it together.